Colleen Ballinger: Acting career

 Ballinger was a guest co-host on The View in 2015.
 The same year, she was interviewed on the podcast RuPaul: What's the Tee?, starred in a Todrick Hall video, "Beauty and the Beat Boots", and appeared in the Season 2 finale of the Condé Nast Entertainment webseries #HeyUSA, with host Mamrie Hart.
-Later that year, both as herself and as Miranda Sings, Ballinger starred in a six-episode beauty series parody, called How to Makeup, on the I Love Makeup YouTube channel operated by Collective Digital Studio.
+Later that year, both as herself and as Miranda Sings, Ballinger starred in a six-episode beauty series parody called How to Makeup on the I Love Makeup YouTube channel operated by Collective Digital Studio.
 In this show, "Colleen has fantastically found a way for guys to become interested in a makeup show ... there's a plot".
 Re/code featured Ballinger to exemplify "an emerging economy" of internet content providers.
 She is featured on the track "Clouds" in Flula Borg's 2015 EP, I Want to Touch You.

 Ballinger appeared in a series of 2016 DiGiorno pizza commercials.
-In 2018, she appeared as The Disco Dancer in season 3 of the web series Escape the Night, in a cameo role in the animated film Ralph Breaks the Internet, and in the Ariana Grande music video Thank U, Next.
+In 2018, she appeared as The Disco Dancer in season 3 of the web series Escape the Night, in a cameo role in the animated film Ralph Breaks the Internet, and in the Ariana Grande music video "Thank U, Next".
 She appeared as The Duchess in season 4 of Escape the Night (2019).
 She made her Broadway debut in the musical Waitress, as Dawn, where she appeared from August to September 2019.
 The week of Ballinger's debut, box office grosses for the musical increased by $358,783 to $938,087, and they continued to rise, reaching $963,408 the following week.
 On Halloween 2020, Ballinger played Janet in a livestream reading of The Rocky Horror Picture Show, starring original cast members Tim Curry, Nell Campbell and Barry Bostwick.

-In 2021, Ballinger began voicing the role of Crandy on the Netflix animated series Centaurworld.
+In 2021, Ballinger voiced the role of Crandy on the Netflix animated series Centaurworld.